ipanagiotopoulos/integrify_to_do_app/README.md

      BASE_API_VERSION= "/v1"
    ```

-   We always recommend 5432 for the PostgreSQL database container
+   We always recommend 5432 for the integrify_db container, as it is a PostgreSQL database.

-   **Otherwise** you will have to change the port in the **docker-compose.yml** under the root folder of your local repository
+   **Otherwise** you need to change the port in the **docker-compose.yml** under the root folder of your local repository.

-   Also it is important to keep the  DATABASE_HOST value, since it's named after the service name which has been declared in the **docker-compose** file
+   Also it is important to keep the  DATABASE_HOST value as it is in the example.env file, since the hostname of the database is named after the service name which has been declared in the **docker-compose** file.

    The **BASE_API_ENDPOINT** and **BASE_API_VERSION** need to remain the same in order to set all the new routes under the **/api/v1** path,

-   but for future-proofing this app we have used these staging variables.
+   but for future-proofing this app we are using these staging variables for any newer versions of the API.

  5. run docker-compose up --build -d in the **root** folder

 ## USAGE

-  Our API is located under the /api/v1 path according to the  recommended configuration scheme, and you can test our endpoints with the help of tools such
+  Our API endpoints are located under the /api/v1 path according to the recommended configuration scheme, and you can test our endpoints with the help of tools such
   as Postman or more preferrably by using the app's swagger-ui page under the **/api/v1/doc** path or by downloading the swagger.json file of this API which is
-  served under **/api/v1//api-docs/swagger.json**
+  served under the  **/api/v1//api-docs/swagger.json** path.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)